mrec/blog/content/2025/text_shadow/index.md

 This is something that a Sufficiently Smart Browser could theoretically optimize behind the scenes, but I don't know if any do.
 And the intent of an explicit multiplier would be far clearer in the CSS than reading a half-dozen shadow definitions and checking that they're all the same.
 {% end %}

+## Moving on to implementation

 So if those are some of the major considerations, how might we deal with them?
 There are two main paths: the analytic approach, which only looks at the styled (`getComputedStyle()`) DOM tree, and the image-based approach, which looks at the actual pixels getting rendered.
 Both Firefox and Lighthouse do the former in simple cases, with Lighthouse taking it further in the specific `text-shadow` case.
 To the best of my knowledge, only Firefox does image-based assessment; I'm not sure that Lighthouse's architecture would even allow it, since it's less tightly coupled with the browser.

 This post was written side by side with a basic proof-of-concept demo, which you can see [here](https://mrec.github.io/webtoys/masked_contrast/#!d4enrn).
 It's a self-contained single-file applet with no build pipeline, so View Source will show all the sausages being made should you feel so inclined.
-The various "Hello, world!" example images above and below link to this demo prepopulated with the parameters used to create them; if you want, you can run your browser's accessibility checker against them in the DOM draw method mode to see what they make of it.
-The image-based analysis in Canvas draw mode won't work in current Safari because it doesn't support `filter`, and I haven't really tested on mobile.
-The overlays (e.g. outline mask or heatmap) shown in some images aren't part of persistent page state and so can't be set on the links; they're triggered by holding down one of the labelled buttons.
+The various "Hello, world!" example images above and below link to this demo prepopulated with the parameters used to create them; you can tweak parameters to compare my (necessarily subjective) perceptual judgements with your own, or run your browser's accessibility checker against them in the DOM draw method mode to see what they make of it.

+Caveat: the image-based analysis in Canvas draw mode won't work in current Safari because it doesn't support `filter`, and I haven't tested on mobile.
+The overlays (e.g. outline mask or heatmap) shown in some images aren't part of persistent page state and so can't be set by the links; they're triggered by holding down one of the labelled buttons.

 ## Lighthouse and the analytic approach